 The course develops statistical methods for modeling and analysis of data for which the response variable is categorical.
 Topics include: contingency tables, matched pair analysis, Fisher's exact test, logistic regression, analysis of odds ratios, log linear models, multi-categorical logit models, ordinal and paired response analysis.
 (Prerequisites: This class is restricted to students in APPSTAT-MS or SMPPI-ACT who have successfully completed STAT-741 or equivalent course.)
 Lecture 3 (Fall, Spring).

-Have college level credit or practical experience in mathematics and statistics (two courses in probability and statistics).
+Applicant must have college-level credit or practical experience in mathematics and statistics (two courses in probability and statistics).